 Combined auditing of both management systems at the same time, with the consequent reduction in audit costs (we hope!).

 The scope of this standard spans two ISO/IEC JTC1 subcommittees.
-SC 27 and SC7 collaborated to ensure that the information security and service management perspectives were both duly considered.
+SC 27 and SC7 collaborated to ensure that the information security and IT service management perspectives were both duly considered.

 Two annexes compare the 27001 and 20000 standards side-by-side.

 Status of the standard

 While additional, pragmatic advice would help organizations implement both ISO27k and ISO20k, the standard has been released as-is rather than wait for further inputs at this stage.